telliott99/MySwift2/chapter1/characters.rst

     var str = NSString(unicodeScalarLiteral: "\u{2665}")
     print(str.length)
     print(str.characterAtIndex(0))
-    print(str.characterAtIndex(0))

 NSString says:

 .. sourcecode:: bash

-    > xcrun swift test.swift
+    > swift test.swift
     1
     9829
     >

-Seems like NSString counts correctly too, in this case, though when it yields the character it gives us back the decimal value of the Unicode code point.
+Seems like NSString counts correctly too, in this case, though when it yields the character it gives us back the decimal value of the Unicode code point in UTF-16!

 Here is another example, from the docs, where the same character can be formed in two different ways: